Which City is Best to Live in Portugal? Pros and Cons of Each City

 Coimbra’s reliable healthcare system has excellent hospitals and clinics that boost its healthcare score.
 The Hospital da Universidade de Coimbra stands among Portugal’s best medical centers, but Funchal’s complete healthcare system and Madeira’s healing climate provide better wellness benefits.

-The historic center lets you walk everywhere, despite its hilly terrain.
+The historic centre lets you walk everywhere, despite its hilly terrain.
 The cobbled streets and steep slopes can be hard to navigate, especially compared to Funchal’s modern setup and well-planned developments.

 A detailed look at Portugal’s major cities shows why Madeira makes sense for anyone planning to stay long-term.
 Funchal keeps living costs stable and draws a growing international community.
 The island gives you endless outdoor activities that mainland cities can’t match.
 The island’s prime location and uninterrupted connectivity make it the best choice in Portugal.
 Here you can build a rewarding career and enjoy life to the fullest.